sabifo4/LUCA-divtimes/00_data_formatting/README.md

 The final partitioned alignment, `LUCAdup_246sp_5parts_aln.phy`, will be saved inside directory [`01_inp_data`](01_inp_data), while the individual gene alignments in PHYLIP format will be saved inside `01_inp_data/ind`.
 You will also find five log files called `log_lenseq*.txt` inside [the `00_raw_data/alignment/partitioned` directory](00_raw_data/alignment/partitioned), one for each alignment that has been converted into PHYLIP format.

-We have now both partitioned and unpartitioned alignments in the correct format, so we can start to parse the tree file!
+We have now both partitioned and concatenated alignments in the correct format, so we can start to parse the tree file!

 ## Tree files